 Could this be abuse Big Fella?
-Lugging excess weight is really putting pressure on the horse, says the scientists.
+Lugging excess weight is really putting pressure on the horse, say the scientists.
 The horse suffers just to satisfy the weekend warrior.

 You have to ask “does the warrior consider all the factors of animal welfare or just focus on getting a winning run?”

 Consider the reining horse.
-It not only has to gallop, they stop hard, spin hard and may well have more stress and strain on them than a racehorse.
-Some not even sufficiently prepared in fitness for the weekend runs.
+It not only has to gallop, but they also stop hard, spin hard and may well have more stress and strain on them than a racehorse.
+Some are not even sufficiently prepared in fitness for the weekend runs.

 Should this person be riding futurity horses in a pen?